scottjason/react-view-toggle/README.md

 **Image Lazy Loading**

+Using the react-lazy-load-image-component package for scroll position and have also included my own placeholder image, which is purposely low-rez and blurry.

 This placeholder image renders by default, then when the property images are fully requested and rendered a callback is invoked setting off a few functions that ultimately fade out the placeholder image and fade in the property image providing a more graceful UX than having the images awkwardly come together as they're rendered.

 ---